mmusu3/SE-TS-Bridge/README.md

 This project is very early in development.
 It has only basic functionality and may still have occasional crashing or freezing issues.

 ## Installation
-First download the latest release from https://github.com/mmusu3/SE-TS-Bridge/releases
+First download and unzip the `SE-TS_Bridge.zip` file from the latest release here https://github.com/mmusu3/SE-TS-Bridge/releases
-There are two plugins.
+Inside there are two plugins.
 One for Space Engineers (SE) and one for TeamSpeak (TS).
 Their names start with the program abbreviation that they apply to.
 - The one for SE is called `SE-TS_Plugin.dll`.
 - The one for TS is called `TS-SE_Plugin.dll`.